PODCAST: Is Water Enough to Keep You Hydrated?Oct. 25, 2022

 [Music plays to signal a brief interjection in the interview]

 ZACH: Water isn't the only thing we lose as we exercise — or do anything that causes us to sweat, for that matter.
 Electrolytes are lost, too.
 These are essential minerals that, among other important roles they play in our body, go hand in hand with hydration.
 One of these electrolytes in particular, sodium, is key in helping us hold on to water and maintain optimal fluid balance.
 This means that we need to replace the sodium and other electrolytes we lose throughout the day, especially after sweating, in order to prevent dehydration.
-Fortunately, these minerals are fairly abundant in the foods we eat, but you can also get electrolytes from certain beverages — something that will come up a lot throughout the rest of Emma and Katie's conversation.
+Fortunately, these minerals are in the foods we eat, but you can also get electrolytes from certain beverages — something that will come up a lot throughout the rest of Emma and Katie's conversation.

 KATIE: What are some of the things — even if we are drinking enough water — are there things that can dehydrate us on top of the water we're already getting?